540 Student Conduct

 IX.
 Alternative Resolution of Disciplinary Incidents

-A. Students involved in conflict(s) with another individual(s) may elect to have the conflict(s) mediated with the assistance of a third party mediator assigned by the appropriate university official.
+A. Mediation.
+Students involved in conflict(s) with another individual(s) may elect to have the conflict(s) mediated with the assistance of a third party mediator assigned by the appropriate university official.
 The Office of Student Conduct must agree that mediation is an appropriate resolution to the presenting disciplinary incident.
 The following conditions must be accepted by the parties:

 1. All parties involved must willingly agree to the mediation process;